k21971/CrecelleHack/doc/variantfixes.md

 - Tinker Goggles
   - Block flash effects, as sunglasses do.
   - Protects from alchemic blasts when performing alchemy.
+- Skeleton
+  - Found on the ground of the dungeon, and occasionally created through other situations, such as by zapping a wand of death or being struck by lightning.

 ## Floor Coating System
 - Added ice as a floor coating.